Skip to main content

 It's a frustrating experience: You're ready to stream your favorite show or take an important Zoom® call, but your phone won't connect to Wi-Fi.
 Fortunately, there a few simple ways to solve the problem—without using your limited data.

 At Asurion, our experts work 24/7 to provide our 300 million customers solutions for all of their tech care needs, including solving their connectivity problems.
-If your Android™ phone or iPhone® won't connect to Wi-Fi, or keeps disconnecting, follow these expert tips to fix the issue and quickly get back on the wireless network.
+If your Android™ phone or iPhone® won't connect to Wi-Fi, or keeps disconnecting, follow these simple steps to fix the issue and quickly get back on the wireless network.

 Asurion Video